denodrivers/postgres/docs/README.md

 const client = await dbPool.connect(); // 19 connections are still available
 await client.queryArray`UPDATE X SET Y = 'Z'`;
-await client.release(); // This connection is now available for use again
+client.release(); // This connection is now available for use again
 ```

 The number of pools is up to you, but a pool of 20 is good for small